gguillotte/puppet-docs/source/puppet/5.2/hiera_intro.md

 The experimental "Puppet lookup" feature (from Puppet 4.3 through 4.8) was effectively Hiera 4 --- it used a "version: 4" hiera.yaml file, and included rough drafts of many features we completed for Hiera 5.

-Hiera 5 is backwards compatible with Puppet lookup, and supports v4 hiera.yaml files.
+Hiera 5 is backward compatible with Puppet lookup, and supports v4 hiera.yaml files.
 Hiera still uses the `lookup` function and `puppet lookup` command.

 ### Am I going to have to change all my data and config files?